Piyushmittal2192/Reinforcement-Learning/README.md

   - whereas events like customers entering in a shop is a poisson process
   - all the observations measured are a timestamp so in RL we will consider discrete control process

+#### Future Rewards
+- Goal of value function is to maximise the future rewards. we dont care about past rewards becasue that state has already happened